EricMontague/Flask-Chat-Server/README.md

  - Users can communicate with other community members via group chats
  - Users are sent notifications when a new message is posted in a private or group chat that they belong to
  - Users can read their notifications ordered in reverse chronological order
+ - Users can upload images for their profile as well as images for communities they create
  - Admins have the ability to change users' permissions as well as ban users from the application

 <br>